pmichaillat/unemployment/syllabus.md

 #### Schedule of lecture videos

-At home, you will have to watch the following lecture videos:
+At home, you will watch the following lecture videos:

 + Before Tuesday 30 September: videos in [Introduction](https://pascalmichaillat.org/v/#introduction)
 + Before Thursday 2 October: videos in [Labor market facts and matching function](https://pascalmichaillat.org/v/#labor-market-facts-and-matching-function)